kinjo/my-ansible-project/README.md

 DRBL server on Vagrant by ansible
 ====

-The purpose of this repository is to study the [DRBL(Diskless Remote Boot in Linux)](http://drbl.org/) environment in the Vagrant environment using Ansible.
+The purpose of this repository is that to study the [DRBL(Diskless Remote Boot in Linux)](http://drbl.org/) in the Vagrant environment with Ansible.

 When you boot a DRBL client, unfortunately, Vagrant can not.
 Because the client created from Vagrant cannot boot from NAT